 iv Computer and information technology professionals

-There is not one act, standard of good practice or mandatory insurance scheme that applies to the whole sector of computer and IT professionals; disparate pieces of legislation apply.
+There is not one act, standard of good practice or mandatory insurance scheme that applies to the whole sector of computer and information technology (IT) professionals; disparate pieces of legislation apply.
 Legislation to bear in mind when looking for a standard of good practice, and if related to the case, includes the Act on Electronic Communications and Services,27 which sets out rights and obligations regarding internet access and the electronic provision of information or content.
 For considerations of data fraud, the Criminal Code contains relevant sections.28

 There are certain bodies such as the Danish ICT Industry Association and the Telecom Industry Association that comment on legislation and play a lobbying role for their members, in a similar manner to the above-mentioned Danish Insurance and Pension Association, and the Association of Danish Law Firms.